Black Tea – Benefits, Nutrition, & Side Effects

 A. Yes, drinking up to 2 cups of black tea a day is beneficial for the body.
 It improves heart and digestive functions, relieves stress, improves oral health and even aids weight loss.
 However, excessive intake is risky due to caffeine amounts, which can cause adverse effects like affecting mineral absorption by the body, causing anaemia and interfering with several medications.

-A. Drinking black tea at night is not good idea as caffeine inhibits your sleep.
+A. Drinking black tea at night is not a good idea as caffeine inhibits your sleep.
 Instead, you should stick to herbal teas, as they contain little to no caffeine.
 Another option is to cold brew your tea because of its low caffeine content.

 A. Different teas contain different types and amounts of antioxidants.
 However, their effects on the body are primarily the same.
 Your body will receive antioxidants like catechins and polyphenols, regardless of the tea you drink.
 Hence, your tea preference should always depend on the amount of caffeine you desire in your system and the specific benefits associated with each variety.

 A. Yes, black tea may be beneficial in lowering the levels of enzymes and fats in the liver.
 Regular and moderate consumption of black tea may also prevent conditions like liver stiffness and thus protect against cirrhosis.

 A. No, having black tea on an empty stomach can lead to gastronomical issues like acidity.
 It is advisable to drink tea after meals or snacks, as it aids in digestion and activates the metabolic process

 A. Tea leaves have potent antioxidants, and adding milk cuts down the antioxidants.
 In addition, adding milk makes your tea a source of inflammation and acidity.

 A. Consuming excessive amounts of black tea (more than four or five cups per day) may result in health complications.
 It is primarily due to caffeine.
 The possible side effects of black tea are anxiety and the inability to sleep.